kubermatic/docs/content/kubeone/master/tutorials/creating_clusters_baremetal/_index.en.md

 The first step is to create a KubeOne configuration manifest that describes how the cluster will be provisioned, which Kubernetes version will be used, and more.
-You can run `kubeone config print --full` for an example configuration.
+To see possible configuration options reference, you can run `kubeone config print --full`.

 For a bare metal deployment we need to set the `cloudProvider` to `none: {}`.
-In order to prevent KubeOne from deploying the Kubermatic Machine Controller, which requires a cloud provider, set `machineController` to `deploy: false`.
+In order to prevent KubeOne from deploying the Kubermatic machine controller, which requires a cloud provider, set `machineController` to `deploy: false`.
 Next we need to define our control-plane and worker nodes, referenced as [staticWorkers][static-workers], in the KubeOneCluster configuration.
 Furthermore, the `apiEndpoint` needs to be set to a load balancer or to the first control-plane node.
 You can find more information about load balancing at [HA load balancing][ha-load-balancing].